The Anglo-German Pig War

 . . .

-The Germans put all doubts aside
+the Germans put all doubts aside

 until a lot of pigs had died